5 recommended OTC drugs

 OTC retinoids — retinol 0.3-1% — skin regeneration, pore reduction.
 Apply in the evening, with sun protection during the day.

-AHAs (glycolic, lactic) 5-10% — superficial exfoliation, uniformity.
+AHA (glycolic, lactic) 5-10% — superficial exfoliation, evenness.

-Clay, zinc masks — absorb sebum spot by spot.
+Clay, zinc mask — absorb sebum locally.

 Non-comedogenic SPF — daily.
 Creams with zinc, titanium.